Prizes & Funding

 Short articles, individual chapters in longer volumes, original fiction and poetry are not eligible, though scholarly (i.e., introduced, annotated and resourced) editions of Gothic texts may be considered.

 A panel of past Presidents and winners will assess the nominations before drawing up a shortlist that will be published on the IGA website.
-The panel reserves the right not to make an award should no nominated work satisfy the criteria of the Prize.
+The panel reserves the right not to make an award should no nominated work satisfy the criteria of the prizes.

 The panel will advise the serving Co-Presidents of their decision on the winner prior to the IGA conference.